Michigan's Biosolids Program

-Michigan's Biosolids ProgramThirty years ago, thousands of American cities dumped their raw sewage directly into our nation's rivers, lakes, and bays.
+Fifty years ago, thousands of American cities dumped their raw sewage directly into our nation's rivers, lakes, and bays.
 Today, because of improved wastewater treatment, our waterways have been cleaned up and made safer for recreation and seafood harvest.
-And, because of the strict Federal and state standards, the treated residuals from wastewater treatment (biosolids) can be safely recycled.
-Local governments make the decision whether to recycle the biosolids as a fertilizer, incinerate it or bury it in a landfill.
+And, because of the strict federal and state standards, the treated residuals from wastewater treatment (biosolids) can be safely recycled.
+Local governments make the decision whether to recycle the biosolids as a fertilizer, incinerate it, or bury it in a landfill.

 Although cities decide how best to manage their biosolids, the U.S. Environmental Protection Agency (EPA) is obligated and continues to provide the public with educational information, based on the best science, about the safe recycling and disposal of biosolids.
 EPA strongly supports the ongoing efforts of the NBP to develop the EMS and to provide correct and timely information about biosolids via its new communications system.

-The Department of Environmental Quality (DEQ) encourages the use of Biosolids (also known as sewage sludge) to enhance agricultural and silvicultural production in Michigan.
-Almost all Biosolids that are land applied in Michigan are used to grow crops on sites at agronomic application rates approved by the DEQ.
+The Department of Environment, Great Lakes, and Energy (EGLE) encourages the use of Biosolids (also known as sewage sludge) to enhance agricultural and silvicultural production in Michigan.
+Almost all Biosolids that are land applied in Michigan are used to grow crops on sites at agronomic application rates approved by the EGLE.
 Biosolids are also used to provide nutrients and soil conditioning in mine reclamation programs, tree farms, and forest lands.